Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 \subsubsection{Sequential Random Walk Algorithm}

 For clarity, we will start by describing a sequential version of the algorithm -- which contains some key ideas of our final algorithm -- and then show how to implement this efficiently in the \cc.
-We first ensure that $\ell$ is a power of $2$ by rounding $\ell$ up to the nearest power of $2$.
-The phase then begins with a Initialization Step, where the transition matrix of the random walk on the graph, $\adj$, as well as the matrix powers $\adj^2, \adj^4, \adj^8, ..., \adj^\ell$ are computed.
+The phase then begins with an Initialization Step, where the transition matrix of the random walk on the graph, $\adj$, as well as the matrix powers $\adj^2, \adj^4, \adj^8, ..., \adj^\ell$ are computed.

 We now describe the ``top down'' walk filling process.
-The initial partial walk $W_1$ is generated by first choosing an arbitrary start vertex $w_0$.
-The end vertex, $w_\ell$, is sampled with the correct probability, conditioned on $w_0$ being the start vertex.
-In particular, the distribution for $w_\ell$ is given by $\adj^{\ell}[w_0,*]$, the row corresponding to vertex $w_0$ in $\adj^{\ell}$.
+The initial partial walk $W_1$ is generated by first choosing an arbitrary start vertex $W[0]$.
+The end vertex, $W[\ell]$, is sampled with the correct probability, conditioned on $W[0]$ being the start vertex.
+In particular, the distribution for $W[\ell]$ is given by $\adj^{\ell}[W[0],*]$.
 The walk is then iteratively filled level-by-level in $O(\log \ell)$ \textit{levels}.

 Suppose the levels are labeled $1, 2, \ldots, \log_2 \ell$ and let $W_i$ denote the partial walk at the beginning of level $i$.
 Note that $W_i$ is a random walk on the graph with transition matrix $\adj^{\ell/2^{i-1}}$.
 During level $i$, we construct the partial walk $W_{i+1}$ from $W_i$, by considering each pair of consecutive vertices in $W_i$ in chronological order, and placing a vertex, which we will call a \textit{midpoint}, between this pair.
-For example, at the beginning of level $1$, the initial partial walk is $W_1 = (w_0, w_\ell)$.
-During level $1$, the midpoint $w_{\ell/2}$ is sampled and inserting this leads to the partial walk $W_2 = (w_0, w_{\ell/2}, w_{\ell})$.
-During any level, by Bayes' rule, to choose a midpoint between consecutive vertices $w_p$ and $w_q$, we sample a vertex $w$ with probability proportional to
+For example, at the beginning of level $1$, the initial partial walk is $W_1 = (W[0], W[\ell])$.
+During level $1$, the midpoint $W[\ell/2]$ is sampled and inserting this leads to the partial walk $W_2 = (W[0], W[\ell/2], W[\ell])$.
+During any level, as described earlier in Section \ref{formulaPar}, to choose a midpoint between consecutive vertices $W[p]$ and $W[q]$, we sample a vertex $w$ with probability proportional to

 Finally, we return $W_{\log_2(\ell) + 1}$.